PE & Sport Premium

-- Providing increased opportunities for pupils to participate in a variety of after school and lunch time sports clubs including Change4Life.
+- Providing increased opportunities for pupils to participate in a variety of after school and lunch time sports clubs including multi skills and netball.
 (KP3)

 IMPACT: develop pupil’s enjoyment of P.E. and improve their health and well-being with a focus on increasing physical activities during the school week